AET-CS/aet-cs.github.io/white/CS12/calendar.md

 	- [Heat Map Lab](../AP_shared/Unit_2/Heat_Map/Heat_Map.pdf) and [Example File](../AP_shared/Unit_2/Heat_Map/Dispersion_Example.pdf).
 Use this [shell code](../AP_shared/Unit_2/Heat_Map/HeatMap.java)
 	- Extensions for HeatMap are on the description page now (they can be turned in anytime)
 - 10/29/24 (Tuesday) End of Quarter
-  - Check schoology for missing work
+  - Check Schoology for missing work
   - Please RESUBMIT Credit Card and Pig Latin
 		- Delete any old Pig/Credit files on the pi
 		- Upload new ones